thingsdb/ThingsDocs/v0/content/watching/_index.md

 ---
 title: "Watching"
-weight: 185
+weight: 186
 chapter: false
 ---

-Socket connections can receive push notifications from ThingsDB.
-Push notification do only work when using a socket connection and cannot be used with the HTTP API.
+Socket connections can receive events from ThingsDB.
+Push events do only work when using a socket connection and cannot be used with the HTTP API.

-Before notification are received you have to *subscribe* for changes.
+Before events are received you have to *subscribe* for changes.

-Notifications which may be received by a client:
+The following events may be received by a client:

-Notification | Description
+Event | Description
 ------------ | -----------
 [NODE_STATUS](./node-status) (`0`) | The connected node has changed its status.
 [ON_INIT](./on-init) (`1`) | Initial data for the [thing](../data-types/thing) which is added to the watch list.